dwhite25/Central_Moments_for_Scatter_Characterization/README.md

 # Central_Moments_for_Scatter_Characterization
-Code for the paper "A Statistical Central Moment Approach to Super-Resolved Multiparameter Scatter Characterization".
+Code for the paper "A Statistical Moment Framework for Sub-Resolution Scatterer Identifiability".

 Each primary file is currently in .ipynb form, while all class files are in .py and in the 'classes' folder.
 Code was executed in Google Colab.